William Tønning

-William Ansgar Tønning (born May 14, 1999) is a Danish professional footballer who plays as a goalkeeper for Besta deild karla club KA Akureyri.
+William Ansgar Tønning (born May 14, 1999) is a Danish professional footballer who plays as a goalkeeper for Superettan club Östersund.

 College career

 Tønning spent one year playing college soccer at Brandon University in Canada.
 In his lone season in Brandon, Tønning was twice named Manitoba Colleges Athletic Conference athlete of the week, along with conference MVP for futsal and all-conference for soccer.

 Club career

 Ytterhogdals IK

 Tønning signed his first professional contract with Swedish Division 2 side Ytterhogdals IK in January 2021.
 That season, Ytterhogdals qualified for Svenska Cupen group stages for the second time in club history, with a 3-2 win against Vasalunds IF in the last qualifying round.

 IFK Luleå

 In February 2022, Tønning signed for Swedish side IFK Luleå.
 That season, IFK Luleå qualified for Svenska Cupen group stages for the first time in club history, with a 1-0 win against AFC Eskilstuna in the last qualifying round.
 They also won the district cup, beating Piteå IF 2-0 i the final.
 After the season, Tønning was nominated for Division 2 Norrland goalkeeper of the season by Unibet.